JiayingFang01/Data_Visualization/README.md

 # Data_Visualization
-Here are some sampel data visualization work
+Here are some sample data visualization work